Birkbeck2/vdwp2223/events.md

 Websites are often designed to take inputs from the user and make changes based on those inputs.
 Some inputs and changes can be handled by HTML and CSS alone, like changing a button border and color on click, changing a the background of a `div` on hover, or dropping down a submenu.

-Many more advanced interactivity happens through JavaScript's ability to change the DOM.
+Beyond these design cases, most interactivity happens through JavaScript's ability to change the DOM.

-You now know how to access segments of the DOM by various means.
-DOM elements also give you a number of methods and properties that can change the DOM, which will update the webpage in real time.
+The DOM gives you a number of methods and properties that can be used to change the DOM, which will update the webpage in real time.

-JavaScript also has a way to listen for user inputs and run code in response that changes the DOM.
+JavaScript also has a way to listen for user inputs and run code to modify the DOM in response.
 This is the basis of most interactivity with a webpage.

 ## Changing the DOM

 Let us first go over how to make changes to the DOM.
-By default, these changes will happen as soon as the page loads.
+If we write them in a sequential way in our `.js` file, they will happen as soon as the page loads.

+So, to catch the changes, you need to compare the original HTML with the rendered page or the inspected DOM in the browser.

-For comparison with the rendered result, here is the original HTML.
+Here is the original HTML.

 https://github.com/Birkbeck2/vdwp2223/blob/dfaefe56a69c2b4247108f5468eb8ff28ef24c3e/events.html#L1-L31